utigernils/BLJ-Nerd/README.md

-Great, thanks for providing the information!
-Based on that, here's a template for your GitHub README:

----

 # BLJ-Nerd Discord Bot

 BLJ-Nerd is a Discord bot that utilizes a Character AI API to generate responses in Discord conversations.
 With BLJ-Nerd, users can interact with two different personalities, providing an engaging and dynamic experience for Discord communities.